esthesis-iot/esthesis-core/esthesis-core-docs/docs/01-installation-guide/02-AWS.md

 However, there are certain charts (specifically, the ones from Bitnami) that require a specific uid and gid to be set in the storage class' underlying user.
-For that, you need to create an additional storage class that uses EFS and sets the uid and gid to 1001.
+For that, you need to create an additional storage class that uses EFS and sets the uid and gid to 1001 (for Bitnami charts).
 You can create such a storage class by deploying the following descriptor:

 ```yaml
 apiVersion: storage.k8s.io/v1